slavaim/riscv-notes/linux/memory_areas_on_boot.md

 }
 ```

 As you can see this area encompasses all kernel code and data excluding debug information.
 This area starts at ```ffffffff80000000```.
 You can easily find the start and end addresses from the ```System.map``` file.
-These values for my test kernel are
+These values for my test kernel
 ```
 ffffffff80000000 T _start
 ffffffff803b10b4 R _end